 Phase one of the Plum Street Y renovation includes new flooring, deep cleaning, painting, and construction of multi-use spaces.
 Staff and volunteers are working with designers and architects to understand the feasibility of an aquatic addition during a future phase.

 What is the Y doing with the former building?

 The 510 Franklin building is for sale.
 Consistent with the City of Olympia’s long-range plan and Downtown revitalization plan, this building will be an ideal site for a developer to reimagine the space providing residents and visitors a unique urban experience.

-How is the Y planning to say good-bye and offer closure to the former building?
+How is the Y planning to say good-bye and honor the former building?

 Plans are underway for a proper send off.
-If you have an idea or would like to volunteer on the planning committee, please let us know.
+If you have an idea or would like to volunteer on the planning committee, please email us at: firstname.lastname@example.org.